shuffle-project/melvin-asr/docs/deployment.md

 6. **Config.yml**: The ASR-API is configured in the `config.yml` file.
 In order to spin up the docker container using docker compose, make sure the config file is availible in the `docker-compose.yml`'s directory

 ## Docker & Docker Compose
 As ASR-API is delivered as a Docker container, there are multiple things to consider regarding Docker and Docker Compose.
-Currently there are deployment without a GPU and with a GPU usage in mind.
+Currently there are deployments without a GPU and with a GPU usage in mind.

 ### Dockerfile
 The Dockerfiles can be found at root level, there are 2 files: